OdyAsh/odyash-dev.to/docs/update-dev-to-git-json-upon-save.md

 The path synchronization happens:
 1. **Automatically** when you save any markdown file in the `blog-posts` directory
 2. **Automatically** when you open the workspace (VS Code)
-3. **Manually** when you run the task "Update dev-to-git.json paths" from VS Code's Command Palette
+3. **Manually** when you run the task "Sync File Paths With dev-to-git.json" from VS Code's Command Palette

 ### Requirements